So, why visit Italy?

 Very little introduction needed here.
 If you have to come up with even only one of the reasons why you should go to Italy is that the Italian food is the most famous, appreciated and copied in the world.
-Wherever you go, you will always find “Italian restaurants” or Italian specialties on the menu of international eateries.
-How much Italian flavors are in those dishes, it’s debatable, but still, the “Italian” factor is always a winning sales pitch.
+Wherever you go, you will always find “Italian restaurants” or Italian specialities on the menu of international eateries.
+How much Italian flavours are in those dishes, it’s debatable, but still, the “Italian” factor is always a winning sales pitch.

 3. Cakes and pastries

 I know this should be in the above category, but cakes, pastries, and cookies deserve their own space and they definitely make it for one of the reasons to go to Italy.

 In Italy cakes and pastries vary depending on the season, region and holiday or festival.
 Carnival, Christmas, Easter, every holiday brings different dishes and different sweets.
 In Sardinia for Carnival, you will find the typical zippole, fatti fritti and chiacchiere, while for Easter ricotta-filled pardulas are all over the place.
 For Christmas, you will find everywhere the Panettone or Pandoro and for Easter the Colomba (Dove), even though these traditions were born in northern Italy, Milan.
 While they are sold by the big brands in every shop and supermarket, these cakes are best bought in the traditional bakeries that have been making them for decades or centuries.

 Still wondering why do people visit Italy?
 Keep on reading!